bbauska/W3Cx-3of5/README.md

 12. </section>
 ```

-With this technique, parts of the document can be moved more easily, or integrated inside an RSS stream, without the need to renumber the headings.
+<p>With this technique, parts of the document can be moved more easily, or integrated inside an RSS stream, without the need to renumber the headings.

 Beware that this technique will require you to use some CSS styling, and may confuse some screen readers that do not yet take into account this way of computing the heading hierarchy.
-A simple fix is to use an H1 right after the &lt;body&gt; and use only H2...H6 inside &lt;section&gt;, &lt;article&gt;, &lt;nav&gt; and &lt;aside&gt;.
+A simple fix is to use an H1 right after the &lt;body&gt; and use only H2...H6 inside &lt;section&gt;, &lt;article&gt;, &lt;nav&gt; and &lt;aside&gt;.</p>

 <h4>Let's fix the missing heading</h4>

-We need to add a heading in the &lt;nav&gt; element.
-This will both fix the outline of the document by removing the untitled entry, and will also make screen readers happy as they will better vocalize the structure of the page (it will say "entering nav" followed by the vocalization of the heading content).
+<p>We need to add a heading in the &lt;nav&gt; element.
+This will both fix the outline of the document by removing the untitled entry, and will also make screen readers happy as they will better vocalize the structure of the page (it will say "entering nav" followed by the vocalization of the heading content).</p>

 ```
-1.  &lt;nav&gt;
+1.  <nav>
 2.     <header>
 3.        <h1>Navigation menu</h1>
 4.     <b></header></b>
 5.     <ul>
 6.        <li><span>Blog</span></li>
 7.        <li><a href="">About</a></li>
 8.        <li><a href="">Contact</a></li>
 9.     </ul>
 10. </nav>
 ```